 Learn more about our guests:

 We want to hear what you think.
 Whatever your views on this controversial topic, we want you to join the debate and leave us a comment on our social channels.
-The Formula Botanica team love hearing from you so come and tell us your views.
+The Formula Botanica team love hearing from you.
 Find us on Twitter, Facebook and Instagram.

 Leave us a comment

 Lorraine Dallmeier is a Biologist, Environmental Scientist and the Director of Formula Botanica, the award-winning online organic cosmetic science school.
 Read more about Lorraine and the Formula Botanica Team.